Grilled Chateaubriand – Prime Fillet

 What to serve with Chateuabriand

-Carve the grilled Chateaubriand across the grain and arrange the slices fan-like.
-A plain green salad and a classic béarnaise sauce go very well with it.
-Season the meat with salt and pepper and enjoy.
+Carve the grilled Chateaubriand across the grain and arrange the slices overlapping eachother in a fan shape.
+A plain green salad and a classic béarnaise sauce goes very well with this juicy steak.
+Keep it simple: season the meat with salt and pepper and enjoy.